 Crankbaits, spinnerbaits, and other moving baits are a great way to cover a ton of water efficiently as you work over large sections of points.

 Bass are natural predators.
-Predators do best then they have a place to hide and wait for their next meal.
-One of the first places that I look for bass in a new lake is some form of cover.
-Bass naturally relate to things like laydowns, boulders, and other isolated pieces of cover where they wait ready to ambush prey.
+Predators do best when they have a place to hide and wait for their next meal.
+Therefore, one of the first places I look for bass in a new lake is some form of cover.
+Bass naturally relate to things like laydowns, boulders, and other isolated pieces of cover where they wait, ready to ambush prey.

 Vegetation is, perhaps, my favorite form of cover to fish.